KJHJason/Cultured-Downloader-CLI/README.md

       --gdrive_api_key string   Google Drive API key to use for downloading gdrive files.
                                 Guide: https://github.com/KJHJason/Cultured-Downloader/blob/main/doc/google_api_key_guide.md
+  -h, --help                    help for pixiv_fanbox
+      --log_urls                Log any detected URLs of the files that are being downloaded.
+                                Note that not all URLs are logged, only URLs to external file hosting providers like MEGA, Google Drive, etc. are logged.
-  -h, --help                    help for pixiv_fanbox -o, --overwrite               Overwrite any existing files if there is no Content-Length header in the response.
+  -o, --overwrite               Overwrite any existing files if there is no Content-Length header in the response.
                                 Usually used for Pixiv Fanbox when there are incomplete downloads.
       --page_num strings        Min and max page numbers to search for corresponding to the order of the supplied Pixiv Fanbox creator ID(s).